IceTheCoyote/JChat/Pictures/README.md

 # JChat Pictures
-Pictures are all listed here.
+Blueprints, images on the program, and dependent images are all here.